snowmeltarcade/projectfarm/documentation/UI/Styling.md

 The following attributes can be used to style UI controls.
 Please note that not all controls may use each of these styles.

 * **color**
-  Defines the color in RGB.
-An alias for `color-rgb`.
+  Defines the color in RGBA.
+An alias for `color-rgba`.
 Please see the [colors](../Graphics/Colors.md) documentation for valid color values
-* **color-rgb**
+* **color-rgba**
-  Defines the color in RGB.
-If `color-hsv` is also set, `color-rgb` will override this value.
+  Defines the color in RGBA.
+If `color-hsv` is also set, `color-rgba` will override this value.
 Please see the [colors](../Graphics/Colors.md) documentation for valid color values
 * **color-hsv**
   Defines the color in HSV.
 If `color-rgb` is also set, that will override this value.
 Please see the [colors](../Graphics/Colors.md) documentation for valid color values
 * **hue**